 What is oral cancer?
 Oral cancer is the growth of abnormal cells in any part of the mouth or lips.
 Most oral cancers start in the lining of the lips or mouth where you have thin, flat cells called squamous cells.
 This type of cancer may also be called oral cavity cancer or oropharyngeal cancer.
 What puts you at risk...

-Lip and Oral Cavity Cancer Treatment (Adult) (PDQ®): Treatment - Patient Information [NCI]
+Lip and Oral Cavity Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

-Lip and oral cavity cancer is a disease in which malignant (cancer) cells form in the lips or mouth.
-The oral cavity includes the following: The front two thirds of the tongue.
-The gingiva (gums).
-The buccal mucosa (the lining of the inside of the cheeks).
-The floor (bottom) of the mouth under the tongue.
-The hard...
+Lip and oral cavity cancer is a disease that starts in lips or mouth.
+The oral cavity refers to the mouth.
+It includes: the front two thirds of the tongue, the gingiva (gums) the buccal mucosa (the lining of the inside of the cheeks) the floor (bottom) of the mouth under the tongue, the hard palate (the roof of the...

-Childhood Oral Cavity Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]
+Childhood Oral Cavity Cancer (PDQ®): Treatment - Patient Information [NCI]

 Oral Cavity and Nasopharyngeal Cancers Screening (PDQ®): Screening - Patient Information [NCI]